Chalankhan/CS-250-Final-Project/README.md

 communication must be exercised and questions must be asked to ensure that development is going in the right direction.
 User stories are a crucial part in the process as it helps keep the team organized on project requirements by outlining brief and descriptive statements of the client's needs.

+**How do I approach developing programs?
+What Agile processes do I hope to incorporate into my future development work?**

+When approaching program development, I tend to use a more iterative and incremental method.
+Making smaller functional parts of the project and getting early feedback helps me to improve and deliver a quality product.
+Agile processes that I hope to incorporate in my future work include sprint planning, daily stand-ups, sprint reviews, and retrospectives.

+**What does it mean to be a good team member in software development?**